Updated June 2018

 The carrier traces its roots back to 1932, when Linious "Mac" McGee of McGee Airways started flying his three-seat Stinson between Anchorage and Bristol Bay, Alaska.
 A merger with Star Air Service in 1934 created the largest airline in Alaska, which eventually became Alaska Airlines.

-Alaska and its sister carriers Virgin America and Horizon Air, are owned by Alaska Air Group.
-In December 2016, Virgin America was acquired by Alaska Airlines to create the West Coast’s premier airline.
-When the two airlines are granted a single operating certificate by the FAA (expected in 2018), Alaska will be the nation’s fifth-largest carrier.
+Alaska Airlines, Virgin America and Horizon Air, are owned by Alaska Air Group.
+In December 2016, Virgin America was acquired by Alaska Airlines to create the West Coast’s go-to airline.
+The two airlines were granted a single operating certificate by the FAA in January 2018.

 Type of airline: Major, low-fare U.S. carrier